 Latency Reduction Opens New Interaction Patterns

-Claude 4.5 Haiku’s latency improvements — Anthropic describes time-to-first-token improvements over the 3.5 generation — matter specifically for synchronous, user-facing MCP applications.
+Claude 4.5 Haiku’s latency improvements matter specifically for synchronous, user-facing MCP applications.
+Anthropic reports faster time-to-first-token compared to the 3.5 generation.

 Most current MCP deployments are asynchronous: a user submits a query, the agent runs for several seconds or minutes, and results appear in a UI.
 This pattern is a pragmatic concession to frontier-model latency, not a design preference.
 Users tolerate it because they have no choice.